| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 Logical |

-A vector of characters with the names of the valid keys to be used on a Citation File Format version 1.2.0
+A character vector with the names of valid keys for Citation File Format version 1.2.0.

 Guide to Citation File Format schema version 1.2.0.